kingmalza/aidadoc/docs/support.rst

 Within each aida environment there is a link located at the bottom right

 .. figure:: img/chat.png
-   :scale: 50 %
+   :scale: 100 %
-   :alt: Aida login page
+   :alt: Aida virtual assistant

 through which you can interact in real-time h24 with a dedicated consultant specialized in the aida's use and management for: